 - don’t apply to large areas of skin or near your eyes.

 Like all medicines, Pimafucort® can cause side effects, although not everyone gets them.
-The chance of side effects increases the longer you use the medicine.
+With Pimafucort, the chances of side effects increase the longer you use the medicine.

 Read more about: